tagtwp/documentation-starter/docs/installation.md

 ---

 ### 4. Minimum Hardware Requirements
-Your server needs to meet the following minimum specifications for Coolify to work properly:
+Your server needs to meet the following minimum specifications for Starter to work properly:

 - **CPU**: At least 2 cores
 - **Memory (RAM)**: At least 2 GB
 - **Storage**: At least 30 GB of free space

-Coolify may function properly on servers with lower specs than those mentioned above, but we recommend slightly higher minimum requirements.
+Starter may function properly on servers with lower specs than those mentioned above, but we recommend slightly higher minimum requirements.

 This ensures that users have sufficient resources to deploy multiple applications without performance issues.

 ::: warning Heads up!:
-If you’re hosting the builds and Coolify on the same server, be cautious of memory usage.
+If you’re hosting the builds and Starter on the same server, be cautious of memory usage.
 If all resources are utilized, your server may become unresponsive or even crash.

 To prevent this, you may need to enable swap space or consider upgrading your server resources.
 :::